P-OPSTeam/Celestia-rollup-Lottery/README.md

 There are many guide out there and a good place to start building your light node is to follow the blockspace race incentivized testnet (ITN) tasks https://docs.celestia.org/nodes/itn-deploy-light/

+> Do not forget to fund the account used by the light node

 ## Run your local Ethermintd/rollkit

 ### install golang v1.19.1